joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 ### Introduction

-In the previos lesson on loops, we have been dealing with a lot of numbers.
+In the previous lesson on loops, we have been dealing with a lot of numbers.
 That can get quite boring sometimes.
 Strings can provide a refreshing change.
 We have seen string values already.
 Just type a string value with either single or double quotes.

 <sup> A string value is also called a *string literal* </sup>